Pigs don't fly, but they do migrate

 All the samples used in the study came from the jaw bones or teeth of fossil pig specimens previously excavated from archaeological sites.

 Professor Alan Cooper is a Federation Fellow within the School of Earth and Environmental Sciences at the University of Adelaide.
-He was recruited from the University of Oxford in 2005 to head the University's Australian Centre for Ancient DNA.
-Many of the European pig sequences were checked for accuracy at the centre.
+He was recruited from the University of Oxford in 2005 to head up the Australian Centre for Ancient DNA (ACAD).
+Many of the European pig sequences were checked for accuracy at ACAD.